dbeniamin/Automation-with-Python/README.md

 - Base demonstration of Web Scraping using requests and BeautifulSoup.
 - Provides a base example on how to scrape several pages at once.

+**24.09.2024 - 06_web_automation_selenium.py**  - Automated testing for a Web Page using Selenium and Python.
+- Base demonstration of Web page Automation testing using Selenium.
+- Provides a few interaction examples for web automation.

 ### Contributing: